powsybl/powsybl-optimizer/docs/optimizer/acOptimalPowerflow.md

 ### Troubleshooting

-If the ACOPF does not converge, the following elements are provided as guidance to help the user:
+If the ACOPF solving does not converge, the following elements are provided as guidance to help the user:
 - The parameter `buses_with_reactive_slacks` should allow for reactive slack on a sufficient number of buses.
 If the network is unbalanced and too few buses can admit slack, this may prevent the optimization from converging (see [Constraints](acOptimalPowerflow.md#constraints)).
-Il est recommandé d'utiliser la configuration par défaut, autorisant des slacks sur tous les bus du réseau.
+  It is recommended to use the default configuration, which allows slacks on all network buses.
 - Changing the value of `coeff_alpha` can provide more flexibility in adjusting the active power setpoints of generators.
 The closer it is to zero, the more freedom the setpoints have (see [Configuration of the run](inputs.md#configuration-of-the-run)).
 - Adjusting the optimization scaling parameters (see [Configuration of the run](inputs.md#configuration-of-the-run)) can help improve convergence.
 The default parameters are based on empirical tests using real data.
-A moins que l'utilisateur comprenne réellement ce qu'il fait, il est conseillé de ne pas changer ces valeurs.
+Nevertheless, changing these values is not recommended unless the user clearly understands what they are doing.